 Who would have thought opening a few cans of Campbell's soup could conjure up so many different emotions?
 Guilt about the unabashed amount of sodium I am willing to feed my friends tonight.
 Nostalgia, as childhood memories of movie nights, important football games, cold rainy nights, or just because it was easy, flood my memory.
 Joy, as I remember her carefully cubing the Velveeta so it would melt evenly with the cans of Campbell's Cream of Chicken Soup and other equally accessible ingredients.
 Sadness... as I realize how much I am missing her today.

 Mom died 8 years ago yesterday, and as I was searching for my recipe to be sure I had all the necessary ingredients on the grocery list, I saw her "White Chili" just below mine.
 It only seemed fitting that I make hers instead.
-It's been years since I made the almost dip like chicken chili.
-I opened each can and poured them in the slow-cooker.
+It's been years since I made the almost dip-like chicken chili.
+I opened each can and poured them into the slow cooker.
 Diced the onions and sautéed them slowly so they didn't brown.
-Cubed the Velveeta, boiled and diced the chicken, and carefully stirred the mixture every so often so it would't stick or scald in the pot.
+Cubed the Velveeta, boiled and diced the chicken, and carefully stirred the mixture every so often so it wouldn't stick or scald in the pot.

-During that first shower , (As my Dad's front door morphed into a revolving entry way for the entire populace within 100 miles to stop in, sit around awkwardly, bring food, shake their heads, and repeat the same well meaning platitudes as the visitors before them.)
-I became acutely aware that I needed an anchor to steel me from gettting swept away in the tidal surge of this new reality.
+During that first shower, (As my Dad's front door morphed into a revolving entryway for the entire populace within 100 miles to stop in, sit around awkwardly, bring food, shake their heads, and repeat the same well-meaning platitudes as the visitors before them.)
+I became acutely aware that I needed an anchor to steel me from getting swept away in the tidal surge of this new reality.
 Not to mention the blinding, angry storm we were to face in the coming weeks as a family.
 That anchor... as it turns out, was gratitude.

-Seems crazy, as I look back now, because had you asked me, there was absolutely nothing I could have imagined being grateful for in those first few days!
+Seems crazy, as I look back now, Had you asked me, there was absolutely nothing I could have imagined being grateful for in those first few days.
 But, as I stood silently in the stream of hot water, letting it wash over me, trying to will those past 48 hours out of existence, I opened my eyes and nearly let out a chuckle.
 "I do have something to be grateful for," I thought...and then audibly, "This f---ing shower."
-No one could talk to me in the steamy 11 square foot sanctuary.
+No one could talk to me in the steamy 11-square-foot sanctuary.
 No one could ask me if I was hungry.
 Tell me how sorry they were or how much Mom meant to them.
 There was no one to comfort, no unknown church member to greet.
-I couldn't see the pain in my brothers face or the defeat hanging in my dad's shoulders.
-I could cry freely, breathe deeply, be still, and wait for a hint relief that I knew would not come for months.
+I couldn't see the pain on my brother's face or the defeat hanging on my dad's shoulders.
+I could cry freely, breathe deeply, be still, and wait for a hint of relief that I knew would not come for months.
 I was naked, behind a locked door, without even my cell phone in the room.
 I was suddenly, practically gleefully, grateful for that shower.
 I am pretty sure I showered at least twice a day for the first couple of weeks I was with my dad.

 Mom's White Chili